bvenner/semiotics-money/institutional-economics-organizational-theory.md

 Unifying business and economic views.

+It looks like institutional theory has accomplished a lot of these goals, uniting institutional economics with organizational studies.
+W. Richard Scott from Stanford is a major thought leader here.
+Read the 4th edition of his text *Institutions and Organizations*.
+Then come back to this essay.

 The book Stakeholder Theory reflects upon its foundations using Rorty's version of pragmatism.

 A semiotic theory would be a better foundation.